ncherian/device-based-redirect/readme.txt

 5. Add Slug or Page Redirects on left sidebar

 == Changelog ==

+= 1.2.1 =
+* Fixed issue with Params added in redirect URLs by Hosting Providers

 = 1.2.0 =
 * Compatibility with WordPress 6.8